Self-interacting quantum electron: State space and dynamical space-time

-I think that after some attempts I found a satisfactory the qubit spinor construction where only Fubini-Study intrinsically invariant relations are used without unnecessary ``extraneous" constructions.
-It is worth while to note that this construction solves ``the quantum measurement problem" in natural and objective manner since outcome of ``measurement" of LDV $D^i$ is provided by spontaneous ``falling down" of the ``centrum of mass" in the affine gauge potential (see graph in \cite{Le2,Le7})
+involved in the parallel transport of $D^i$ \cite{Le2,Le7} which agrees with the Fubini-Study metric (21).
+It is worth while to note that this construction should solve ``the quantum measurement problem" in a natural and objective manner since the outcome of ``measurement" of LDV is provided by a spontaneous ``falling down" of the solution into the point $(\pi^1=\pi^2=\pi^3=0)$ or into the valley of the affine gauge potential.
+It means that under interaction used for the measurement of LDV $D^i$ spontaneously occurs (after elapse of the metabolic time) one of the qubit spinor component $\eta^0$ or $\eta^1$.